Best Sun Shirts of 2026

 Ultimately, the Baleaf Sports sun shirt comes with a hood for the price of the unhooded version of the Columbia PFD Tackle.
 The Baleaf still has a large logo but hasn't retained odors.

 We still think this Columbia shirt is a good option, especially if you can find it on sale.
-But we think if keeping your costs down is your main concern, you’re better off getting the hooded Baleaf sun shirt, our Best Budget winner.
+But we think if keeping your costs down is your main concern, you’re better off getting the hooded Baleaf sun shirt or if you're willing to spend a little more, our best budget winner, the REI Co-Op Sahara Sun Hoodie.

 REI Sahara Solid Long Sleeve shirt